Zap Mama: Return to Africa

 In the documentary film Mizike Mama, Daulne and her family talk about a backwards cultural struggle to win her allegiance as a child.
-Her mother having lived through a period of Belgian colonial rule, feared that Daulne would speak with an African accent and so did not teach her the language.
-However, Daulne explores her African heritage.
+Her mother, having lived through a period of Belgian colonial rule, feared that Daulne would speak with an African accent and so did not teach her the language.

 Daulne first heard a recording of Pygmy ritual music from the colonial period exposed in a toy library in Brussels, and recognized the same musical ranges as her mother's songs.
-She decided to return Congo-Kinshasa in 1984 to learn about her heritage and train in pygmy onomatopoeic vocal techniques.
+She returned to Congo-Kinshasa in 1984 to learn about her heritage and train in pygmy onomatopoeic vocal techniques.
 "When I went to the Congo, I hadn't thought of becoming the vocal artist I am today.
 Not at all.
-But I was there, to understand the family history, and I was in the middle of the forest, hearing the music that had been part of my earliest memories, and it was like an illumination, like a light," Daulne declared.
+But I was there, to understand the family history, and I was in the middle of the forest, hearing the music that had been part of my earliest memories, and it was like an illumination, like a light," Daulne said.
 Daulne made further trips to Africa.
 "I've been all over Africa.
 I started where I was born, in the forest of Zaire.
-Then I went to West Africa, to discover the Tuareg, Mandingo musicand griots, to South Africa in Soweto, to East Africa with the Masai and to North Africa with the Gnawa.
+Then I went to West Africa, to discover the Tuareg, Mandingo music and griots, to South Africa in Soweto, to East Africa with the Masai and to North Africa with the Gnawa.
 "I focused mainly on vocal techniques," explains Daulne.
 Daulne considers herself a citizen of the world.
 "You know, when I went back to Congo, I thought I'd be welcomed as if I were part of the community, part of the country, but that wasn't the case," says Daulne.
 "They treated me like a Belgian coming to visit.
 I saw that no where would I find a place where I could feel at home."

-Marie Daulne, the founder and leader of Zap Mama, says her mission is to be a bridge between the European and the African and bring the two cultures together with her music.
-Daulne specializes in polyphonic, harmonic music with a mixture of heavily infused African instruments, R&B, and Hip-hop.
-Daulne emphasizes voice in all her music, as she says "the voice is an instrument itself."
+Marie Daulne, the founder and leader of Zap Mama.

 Daulne's music has evolved over the years from an a cappella quintet to a lead voice accompanied by instruments.
 "I'm a nomad.
 I like to discover my sound with different instruments, different genres.
 For me it's normal.
 My name is Zap Mama...it's easy for me to zap in from one instrument to another, a culture, a style.
 I'm more a citizen of the world, not an American or Belgian."
-Zap Mama has released nine full-length albums: Zap Mama (1991) (re-released in 1993 as Adventures in Afropea 1, minus the single track Etupe), Sabsylma (1994), Seven (1997), A Ma Zone (1999), Ancestry in Progress (2004), Supermoon (2007), ReCreation (2009), Eclectic Breath (2018)and Odyssée (2022) that fall into five cycles.
+Zap Mama has released nine full-length albums: Zap Mama (1991) (re-released in 1993 as Adventures in Afropea 1, minus the single track Etupe), Sabsylma (1994), Seven (1997), A Ma Zone (1999), Ancestry in Progress (2004), Supermoon (2007), ReCreation (2009), Eclectic Breath (2018) and Odyssée (2022) that fall into five cycles.